FAQ’s – Growing Spirulina

-An average output of 25 dry weight grams per square meter per day is about as high as can be expected with an optimal bioreactor design, excellent conditions coupled with lots of sun.
+An average output of 25 dry weight grams per square meter per day is about as high as can be expected with an optimal bioreactor design and excellent conditions coupled with lots of sun.

 However, what is more typical for Spirulina is about 10 grams per square meter per day under good conditions.

-You calculate the area of your culture exposed to the sunlight by multiplying the length, height and breath of the sides and top of your bioreactor and add them together.
+To calculate the area of culture exposed to the sunlight, multiply the length, height and breadth of the sides and top of the bioreactor and add them together.

 Five grams per day is a good amount to supplement a human diet.
 Thus 1/2 square meter with excellent sun is enough to significantly improve the life of one person.

-No. Once the pH gets to over 10 no other organism can tolerate the alkalinity.
-So, while there can be some infection as the culture takes off, once Spirulina alkalizes the media it kills any other bug that could be harmful to it or to you.
+No. Once the pH gets to over 10, no other organism can tolerate the alkalinity.
+So, while there can be some infection as the culture takes off, once Spirulina alkalizes the media, it kills any other bug that could be harmful to it or you.

-No. All you need is a few basic items as follows:
+No. All you need are a few basic items:

 - A transparent container like an aquarium or a plastic storage container